rubenerd/rubenerd.com/content/post/2017/sydney-house-prices-in-2017.markdown

 - sydney
 - housing
 ---
-Worried you're priced out of the Sydney housing market!
+Worried you're priced out of the Sydney housing market?
 [Domain has the goods]\:

 > Are you wondering where you can buy your first home at an affordable price?
 There are still a number of Greater Sydney suburbs that have a median house price below $650,000.
 >
 > Domain's First Home Buyers Report uncovers the suburbs across Australia with the most affordable average median prices and unpacks government grants available in each state, to help you make your move.

-Sounds great!
-Do tell.
+Sounds great, do tell.

 > Gosford, about a 75 kilometre drive from Sydney’s centre, on the Central Coast and the cusp of the Greater Sydney, is the cheapest area for first time buyers.
 >